boudr/mongomod/README.md

 Garry's Mod Lua implementation on MongoDB (https://www.mongodb.com)

+## Important Note
+I haven't had much time to do a re-write of this project.
+This master branch uses the legacy driver for MongoDB.
+While this project does work, it requires a very specific environment and setup.
+Needless to say, don't use this module.
+I will eventually do a re-write or just wait for Sandbox to be released and do something similar for that.
+This was a fun learning experience for stack programming and some deeper C concepts.
+If you have questions, make an issue and I will try my best to answer. :)

 ## Getting Started

 Please see the release section for the redistribution packages for your respective operating system.